quii/learn-go-with-tests/http-server.md

 ### `http.ListenAndServe(":5000"...`

-ListenAndServer takes a port to listen on and a `Handler` indefinitely.
+ListenAndServer takes a port to listen on and a `Handler`.
 If the port is already being listened to it will return an `error` so we are using an `if` statement to capture that scenario and log the problem to the user.

 Next let's make our endpoint return a player's score.